Azure/AML-Kubernetes/docs/simple-flow.md

     curl -v -i -X POST -H "Content-Type:application/json" -H "Authorization: Bearer <key_or_token>" -d '<sample_data>' <scoring_uri>
     ```

     That is it!
-You have successfully deployed an image classification model and scored the mode with a request.
+You have successfully deployed an image classification model and scored the model with a request.

 1. Get logs